justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/documentation/install.md

 # Blackhaven Messenger Plugin Installation Guide

+BlackHaven Messenger should be installed in at a VPS hosting solution.
+Why designing and building the plugin, I will try my best to accommodate shared hosting.

+If there are any issues with shared hosting, I will update this file accordinly.

 ## Requirements

-- WordPress 5.0 or higher
+- WordPress 6.8.2 or higher
-- PHP 7.2 or higher
+- PHP 8.0 or higher
+- WordPress permalinks need to be anything other than the default.

 ## Installation